Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 Instead of persisting an aggregate’s state,
 The model generates domain events describing each change and uses them as the source of truth for the aggregate’s data.

+## Why “Event-Sourced Domain Model”?

+I feel obliged to explain why I use the term _event-sourced domain model_ rather than just _event sourcing_.

+Using events to represent state transitions (the event sourcing pattern),
+Is possible with or without the domain model’s building blocks.

+Therefore, I prefer the longer term to explicitly state that we are using event sourcing to represent changes in the lifecycles of the domain model’s aggregates.

 ## Event Sourcing

 > Show me your flowchart and conceal your tables, and I shall continue to be mystified.